 A solitary wasp dwelling is not always easy to spot.
 Mud wasps do form distinctive mud-based nests, but other solitary wasps drill holes that are easily overlooked or mistaken for other pests.
 In the case of social wasp species, the colonies will start forming in the spring after the queen comes out of hibernation.
-Due to the diversity of wasp species and dwellings common to Missouri and Illinois, one of the easiest ways to spot an active social wasp colony is to look for wasp activity.
+Due to the diversity of wasp species and dwellings, one of the easiest ways to spot an active social wasp colony is to look for wasp activity.
 Wasps will be seen entering and leaving the nest, and some worker wasps will be seen performing maintenance on the outer portion of the colony.

 Wasp poison can be harmful to some people and domestic animals, especially if one has an allergic reaction to wasp stings.
 Some social wasps will produce a pheromone when they sting to summon other wasps from the colony, so a colony can present some danger.
 Additionally, some nests can damage property.
 This is particularly true of the solitary wasps that drill holes for dwellings.